myllynen/rhel-troubleshooting-guide/README.md

-Check the recent lines of [dmesg(1)](http://man7.org/linux/man-pages/man1/dmesg.1.html) output to make sure there has not been any (virtual) hardware, driver, or kernel internal issues (like filesystem or storage errors) reported.
+Check the recent lines of [dmesg(1)](http://man7.org/linux/man-pages/man1/dmesg.1.html) output to make sure there have not been any (virtual) hardware, driver, or kernel internal issues (like filesystem or storage errors) reported.
 In case of hardware issues, please investigate the (virtual) hardware platform side in more detail.
 Kernel filesystem issues are often symptoms of lower